buttercup/buttercup-browser-extension/README.md

 Other browsers will be supported in order of request/popularity.

+#### Supported platforms
+The browsers listed above, running on Windows, Mac or Linux on a desktop platform.
+This extension is not supported on any mobile or tablet devices.

 ### Adding to Chrome
 You can load an **unpacked extension** in Chrome by navigating to [chrome://extensions/](chrome://extensions/).
 Simply locate the project's directory and use **dist/** as the extension directory.